EagleAdelaide/Focal-Calibration-Loss-FCL/README.md

 ## 4) Temperature scaling

-Fits temperature on the validation split (here: CIFAR test split in this scaffold) and writes a JSON file.
+Fits temperature on a held-out validation split from the training set and writes a JSON file.

 ```bash
 python calibrate_ts.py --cfg configs/cifar10_resnet18_safcl.yaml \